 Image courtesy of Sage Goddess.

 Many people hear October 31st and almost immediately think of Halloween.
 However, that’s not the only event happening on that day.
 Samhain, beginning on October 31st and ending the evening of November 1st, is an important festival celebrated all around the world.
 It celebrates death and birth and is a time many people use to remember those who have died.
 It is believed that during this time of year, the veil between the living and the dead is very thin, so it makes it easier to communicate with spirits.
+Check out this article on spirit animals.
 That is why Halloween and Samhain are often thought to be the same thing.

 Samhain began as a Celtic religious tradition.
 It was one of the four fire festivals celebrated by the Celts and was seen as the most important one.
 Similar to how many holidays are on specific dates, this festival occurred between the fall equinox and the winter solstice.
 During this time, the Celts believed the barrier between the living and the dead was so weak that people could easily communicate with spirits.